betterscientificsoftware/bssw.io/Articles/Blog/2023-10-intersect.md

 ### Some Lessons Learned

 1. **Demand**: As evidenced by both the overwhelming number of applicants and by the feedback from the bootcamp participants, the demand, need, and value for such bootcamps and training is clear.
 The potential impact is broad and far-reaching.
 2. **Diversity**: The participants frequently mentioned the diversity of their fellow bootcamp attendees as a uniquely positive element of the bootcamp.
-However, the diversity in background did create challenges as each participant came with a dramatically different entry point.
+However, the diversity in background did create challenges, as each participant came with a dramatically different entry point.
 Some struggled with specific topics and examples, especially those that required more Python experience, math/science examples, and moving beyond beginner-level Git.
-3. **Depth & time**: Even with a week-long bootcamp, we had insufficient time to cover most topics in depth.
+3. **Depth and time**: Even with a week-long bootcamp, we had insufficient time to cover most topics in depth.
 While we opted to prioritize exposure over depth, we are not sure yet whether we hit the right balance.
-4. **Instructional Material format**: The Carpentries format is excellent in cases where participants wanted to follow along and even better to use as a reference later.
+4. **Instructional material format**: The Carpentries format is excellent in cases where participants wanted to follow along and even better to use as a reference later.
 However, porting material into the Carpentries format is time-consuming, requiring a great deal of effort.

 ### Next steps